RyanCamo/Cobaya_Chains/README.md

     likelihoods_BAO_CMB_SN  - To constrain model Y against SN+CMB/BAO data

-    By default the SN data is using DES5YR_UNBIN.
+    By default the SN data is currently using DES5YR_REAL_DIFFIMG_DATA
     This can be changed within the likelihood files that constrain models against SN data by changing the relative file paths.
     Note however that different SN data need to be imported differently.